 With the global rise of digital shoppers, the stakes have never been higher for eCommerce businesses competing in flooding marketplaces or setting up their online retail shops.
-Whether you are in the early stages of starting your online store or you’ve reached the milestone of maintaining a well-established customer base, investing in a strategic marketing plan is crucial to the success of your business.
+It doesn’t matter whether you are in the early stages of starting your online store or you’ve reached the milestone of maintaining a well-established customer base.
+In either case, investing in a strategic marketing plan is crucial to the success of your business.

 A successful eCommerce marketing plan consists of several components that lead to one common goal: converting visitors into customers.
 Although there are probably hundreds of different ways to go about it, there are certain practices that will send you in the right direction.